 What is typical here?
 Hot and thick chocolate with porras (batons) or churros.
 A wonderful blend between the sweetness of chocolate with its slight bitterness, and the crispy oily churro.
 The traditional thing is to eat it very soon for breakfast or for snack especially in the hardest of winter.
 However, for those sweet-toothed any moment is good to give a try to this 200 years old tradition.

 We cannot stop recommending going down to the ground floor of Chocolatería San Ginés to enjoy the atmosphere, the sensation of conclave as you taste some churros como dios manda.
 It is also interesting to take a look at the photos of celebrities who have gone through this terrible punishment, from actors, football players, or politicians.
-If you want to know more about this area of Madrid, do not hesitate to join our Free Tour Madrid of the old city, Barrio de los Austrias, in which we discover all the stories of the surrounding area of San Ginés.
+If you want to know more about this area of Madrid, do not hesitate to join our Guided Tours and Free Tour Madrid of the old city, Barrio de los Austrias, in which we discover all the stories of the surrounding area of San Ginés.
 As for now we invite you to start the day or end a wild night out (perhaps coincidental) in this traditional place.